LearnersGuild/guide/Phases/Interviews/README.md

 * Is the learner aware of their own skill and knowledge boundaries?

-To prepare, learners should consider the following questions.
-These may or may not be things the interviewer will ask about.
-Learners should be prepared to answer any of them.
+**To prepare, you should consider the following questions. **\(These may or may not be things the interviewer will ask about, but you should be prepared to answer any of them.\)

 * How are the project files organized?
 What does each file do?